dasmithii/imp/README.txt

 Tutorial

-                        Grouping Operators

-    Above, parentheses activate the printer object with a single argument.
+                         Functions

+    Above, we import the standard 'io' module and call its 'writeLine' function a string.
 Resulting is an instance of software's greatest cliché.

     The following produces identical output:

+      >  (import 'core/io')
-      >  (io:writeLine [{(return 'Hello, world')}])
+      >  (def sayHello {io:writeLine 'Hello, World!'})
+      >  (sayHello)

-    This is because, in imp, parentheses are function calls;
+    This is because, in imp, curly braces define code blocks, and because our code block contains only one statement, parenthesis are implied.
-    curly braces define code blocks; and hard brackets expand macros.
-The macro expands to 'Hello, world', and thus we have (io:writeLine 'Hello, world').

-    Take note of the similarity between function calls and macro expansions.
-Each requires one activate-able object and may accept arbitrary arguments.
-Accordingly, activate- able objects can be used for either purpose.
-There is no difference in semantics between macro code and function code, as there is in C.
+                       Object Literals

+    Arbitrary objects can be formed using hard brackets in combination with key-value pairs.

+      >  (def someObject [
+             field1 'I am a field.'
+             field2 'No you are not!'
+             field3 'Shut it, you two.'
+         ])

+    Nested object literals are allowed:

+      >  (def anotherObject [
+             nestedObject [
+                 field 'I am a field'
+             ]
+         ])